-• Automatic
+Automatic

 The length of a scan line is determined when reaching the end of the first path.
-There you have to push the multifunction button of your Rover UC to indicate the end of the first scan line.
+There you have to push the trigger button of your Fusion Light to indicate the end of the first scan line.
 All succeeding scan lines will have the same length as the first one.

-• Meters
+Meters